Writing what I should have been able to read

 Videos

 To support our interview-driven blogs and drive engagement, my team expanded into short-form video storytelling.
-I support the pre-production process including fielding pitches, interviewing and coaching on-camera talent for interviews, writing scripts for each video, and appearing onscreen.
-We’ve also adapted our practices to remotely record interviews and page everything together in 3-5 minute videos.
+I supported the pre-production process including fielding pitches, interviewing and coaching on-camera talent for interviews, writing scripts for each video, and appearing onscreen.
+We also adapted our practices to remotely record interviews and page everything together in 3 to 5 minute videos.
 Here are a few of the videos we’ve created so far:

 Designing Microsoft products and services with accessibility in mind